webqit/oohtml/README.md

 <input id="~hg3j:real-id">
 ```

-the values your application sees are the unprefixed ID and IDREFs:
+the values your application sees are the unprefixed IDs and IDREFs:

 ```js
 console.log(label.htmlFor); // ~real-id